-The Foundation's Finance Director shall ensure that tax payments and other governmentordered payments or filings are filed in a timely and accurate manner.
+The Foundation's Managing Director shall ensure that tax payments and other government-ordered payments or filings are filed in a timely and accurate manner.

-The Foundation's Finance Director shall sign and certify that the IRS Form 990 (and 990T if necessary) is accurate and complete.
+The Foundation's Treasurer shall sign and certify that the IRS Form 990 (and 990T if necessary) is accurate and complete.

-The Audit Committee shall review and approve the IRS Form 990 (and 990T if necessary) annual tax filing prior to submission, and the full board shall be provided a copy electronically before it is filed with the IRS.
+The Audit Committee shall review and approve the IRS Form 990 (and 990T if necessary) annual tax filing prior to submission, and the full board shall be provided a copy of the public disclosure copy before it is filed with the IRS.